Adam Driver On Stage - Theater Credits, Bio and Tickets

 In 2015, Driver’s career was catapulted into superstardom after playing the main antagonist, Kylo Ren, in “Star Wars: The Force Awakens.”
 He reprised the role in 2017’s “Star Wars: The Last Jedi” and will once again star as Kylo Ren in Episode IX of the hit franchize, set for release in December 2019.
 Other notable recent film credits include “Paterson” (2016), “Logan Lucky” (2017) and “BlacKkKlansman” (2018), which earned him his first Academy Award nomination, as well as a Golden Globe nomination, in 2019 for “Best Supporting Actor.”

-Driver returns to the Broadway stage to star as Pale, opposite Keri Russell, in Lanford Wilson’s Burn This at the Hudson Theatre from March 15 through to July 14, 2019.
+Driver returned to the Broadway stage to star as Pale, opposite Keri Russell, in Lanford Wilson’s Burn This at the Hudson Theatre from March 15 through to July 14, 2019, earning rave reviews for his performance, as well as his first Tony Award nomination in the category of "Best Performance by an Actor in a Leading Role in a Play".